Marry In Haste, Repent At;

 Darcy bowed silently in reply, before quitting the establishment.
 Once outside he stood for some moments on the pavement before his coach, breathing heavily as he strove for composure.
 So that was the Countess of Saffron Walden.
 No wonder the Earl keeps her at home.
 Where on earth did he find such a beauty?

-The wife of the Earl of Saffron Walden had been a mysterious creature to all of the Ton from the moment the man had first arrived back from where ever it was he had been to be married to her.
+The wife of the Earl of Saffron Walden had been a mysterious creature to all of the Ton from the moment the man had first arrived back from wherever it was he had been to be married to her.
 After one display, when she was presented at Court, the Earl had shut her up at his townhouse and she had never been seen again.

 All of Society had wondered about her since.
 Speculations on her wealth, identity, looks, intelligence, form, figure and more had cast themselves rampantly over all of London and beyond.
 For weeks many had presented themselves at the imposing house in Hanover Square in the vain hope that they would allowed admittance so they could set their sights on the mistress of the house.
 After the continuous repetition of being admitted into the grand marbled hall, allowed to present their cards to the butler, only for that same personage to return with a swift denial of their request for further intimacy, Society began to believe that the Earl had put the knocker upon his door solely for the purpose of exposing them to such an amusement.

 As for the Earl himself, he remained the man he had been before gaining his late father's fortune at the young age of nine and twenty.
-The reputation of a rake and a gambler, with unpaid debts that he could well afford but hated to kill off, his standing in Society had making him the prey of many a matchmaking Mama and their daughters despite his scandalous reputation which caused their husbands and father to further the previous restrictions on their dowries, lest they be forced to sign away a compromised child.
+The reputation of a rake and a gambler, with unpaid debts that he could well afford but hated to kill off, his standing in Society had made him the prey of many a matchmaking Mama and their daughters despite his scandalous reputation which caused their husbands and fathers to further the previous restrictions on their dowries, lest they be forced to sign away a compromised child.

 For the rest of the journey to his own house in Grosvenor Square, that sighting of the Countess remained fixed in Darcy's mind.
-He knew that the chances of him ever seeing her again were unlikely, but he could not prevent himself from hoping that was not the case.
+He knew that the chances of ever seeing her again were unlikely, but he could not prevent himself from hoping that was not the case.
 He wanted to see her again, he needed to see her again, for reasons he could scarce yet understand, other than a desire to render her the service he had rendered his sister during the summer.
-How deeper these feelings went remained yet to be understood, for he had yet to comprehend to what steps they would command him to undertake.
+How deeply these feelings went remained yet to be understood, for he had yet to comprehend what steps they would command him to undertake.

 1. Alfred Club: Established in 1808, and described by the Earl of Dudley as "the dullest place in existence," as it attracted mostly gentlemen scholars.
 Lord Byron was a member, and he found it literary, pleasant and sober.
 Despite all this it achieved so much success that by 1811 it had three hundred and fifty-four on its waiting list to join.
 In 1855 it joined with the Oriental, established in 1824.